psychemedia/sin-eater-resources/src/_ross.md

 ![](images/ross-hereford-strip-map.jpg)

-From a map published by John Cary in 1790, we clearly see the routes out of Ross, including two routes out of Ross to Monmouth, one on either side of the river.
+From a map published by John Cary in 1790, we clearly see, at the bootom of the left hand panel, the routes out of Ross, including two routes out of Ross to Monmouth, one on either side of the river.

 ![Map of Herefordshire (routes out of Ross), John Cary, 1790](images/detail_herefordshire-county-map-john-cary-1790_jpg.png)